jchan420/code-coverage-jchan/README.md

 	* CMakeLists.txt.in has special information for using the googletest submodule with gcov

 2. Run the `./bin/test` executable once.

-	* Note: every time you run the executable, it adds the line counts from the current execution onto the previous executions. to reset the line counts to zero, type `lcov --zerocounters --directory .`

 3. Enter the `CMakeFiles/test.dir/src` directory in your terminal.